pygfx/wgpu-py/docs/reference_wgpu.rst

 integer slots, which you specify both via the API and in the shader, to bind the resources to the shader.

-Bindings are organized into bind groups, which essentially form a list of bindings.
+Bindings are organized into bind groups, which are essentially a list of bindings.
 E.g. in Python shaders the slot of each resource is specified as a two-tuple (e.g. ``(1, 3)``) specifying the bind group and binding slot respectively.